 By default, the extract system searches for an extract configuration file "ext.cfg" in "\$PWD" and then "\$PWD/cfg".
 If an extract configuration file is not found in these directories, the command fails with an error.
-If an extract configuration file is found, the system will use the configuration specified in the file to perform the current extraction.
+If an extract configuration file is found, the system will use the configuration specified in the file to perform the current extract.

-If the destination of the extraction does not exist, the system performs a new full extraction to the destination.
-If a previous extraction already exists at the destination, the system performs an incremental extraction, updating any modifications if necessary.
-If a full (fresh) extraction is required for whatever reason, you can invoke the extract system using the "-f" option, (i.e. the command becomes "fcm extract -f").
+If the destination of the extract does not exist, the system performs a new full extract to the destination.
+If a previous extract already exists at the destination, the system performs an incremental extract, updating any modifications if necessary.
+If a full (fresh) extract is required for whatever reason, you can invoke the extract system using the "-f" option, (i.e. the command becomes "fcm extract -f").
+If you simply want to remove all the items generated by a previous extract in the destination, you can invoke the extract system using the "-clean" option.

 For further information on the extract command, please see FCM Command Reference > fcm extract.